- 9. The Seven Lakes of San Pablo in Laguna

 Afterward, you can pay a visit to the hilltop chapel of Calaruega to relish in its solemn and romantic setting.
 To date, Calaruega remains as one of the most popular church of choice for couples tying the knot.

 These are just a few of the many Manila activities you can start planning for your next getaway.
+If you have more time to explore, you can also head further north and check out the tourist spots in Baguio.
 Plan your weekend and short trip now with your friends and family.